GrahamDumpleton/wrapt/docs/examples.rst

 called the lock is acquired prior to the call and then released once the function returns.

-The simplist example of a decorator for synchronization is one where the lock is explicitly provided when the decorator is applied to a function.
+The simplest example of a decorator for synchronization is one where the lock is explicitly provided when the decorator is applied to a function.
 By being supplied explicitly, it is up to the user of the decorator to determine what context the lock applies to.
 For example, a lock may be